Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 visual assesment of Dmax for the calculated pair distance distribution functions.
 The Dmax found using this 1% threshold is thus good prediction of the experimentally determined Dmax.

+## Fitting (New feature in CaPP 2.0)
+CaPP can automatically fit the theoretical formfactor P(q) to a dataset, if this is provided.
+Two parameters, scaling (S) and background (B), are fitted to obtain a theoretical scattering given as:

+        >> I(q) = S * P(q) + B

+where q = 4pi sin(t)/l and 2t and l are the scattering angle and wavelength respectively.
+The q-values are
+imported from the data file and assumed to be in units of aa (nm can be chosen in the GUI).
+The density of the water layer cannot (yet) be fitted.

 ## Acknowledgements
 Søren Kynde made most of the c subroutines that were edited and gathered to form the program.
 Thanks to Lasse Sander Dreyer, and to Martin Schmiele for valuable contributions: